arcann-chem/arcann_training/README.md

     etc.
 }
 ```

-  - `"hostname"` is a substring contained in the output of the following command `python -c "import socket ; print(socket.gethostname())"` which should be indicative of your machine's name.
+- `"hostname"` is a substring contained in the output of the following command: `python -c "import socket ; print(socket.gethostname())"`, which should indicate your machine's name.
-  - `"walltime_format"` is the time unit in which the wall time must be indicated to the cluster.
+- `"walltime_format"` is the time unit used to specify the wall time to the cluster.
-  - `"job_scheduler"` is the name of the job scheduler used in your HPC machine (the code has been extensively used with `Slurm` and has been tested with some other schedulers).
+- `"job_scheduler"` is the name of the job scheduler used in your HPC machine.
+The code has been extensively used with `Slurm` and has been tested with other schedulers.
-  - `"launch_command"` is the `bash` command used for submitting jobs to your cluster (typically `sbatch` in normal `Slurm` setups, but you can adapt it to match your cluster requirements, for example `qsub` if your machine runs with `PBS/Torque`)
+- `"launch_command"` is the bash command used for submitting jobs to your cluster (typically `sbatch` in normal `Slurm` setups, but you can adapt it to match your cluster requirements, such as `qsub` for machines running `PBS/Torque`).
-  - `"max_jobs"` is the maximal number of jobs per user allowed by the job scheduler of your HPC machine (you can also use it to define a maximum number of jobs for safety reasons if your scheduler does not do this by default)
+- `"max_jobs"` is the maximum number of jobs per user allowed by the job scheduler of your HPC machine.
+You can also use this to set a safety limit if your scheduler does not impose one by default.
-  - `"max_array_size"` is the maximal number of jobs that can be submitted in a single job array (in `Slurm` the preferred usage of the `deepmd_iterative_py` suit relies heavily on arrays to submit jobs)
+- `"max_array_size"` is the maximum number of jobs that can be submitted in a single job array (in `Slurm`, the preferred usage of the `ArcaNN` suite relies heavily on arrays to submit jobs).
-  - The next keyword is the key name of a partition, it should contain all the information needed to run a job in that partition of your cluster (the names of the keywords are quite self explanatory).
-The keyword `"valid_for"` indicates the steps of the procedures that can be performed in this partition (possible options are: `["training","freezing","compressing","exploration","test","test_graph","labeling"]`).
-The `"default"` keyword indicates that this partition of the machine is the default to be used (if not indicated by the user) for the indicated steps.
-You can add as many partition keywords as you want.
-In the above example `"mykeyword_1"` is a GPU partition that uses A100 GPU nodes, which we will use in every iteration (unless the user explicitly indicates something different) for the `"training"` step.
-It is worth noting that in this example we assume that the HPC machine is divided in different projects with given time allocations (indicated in `"project_name"` and "`allocation_name`"), as it typically done in large HPC facilities used by different groups (if this is not the case for your HPC machine you do not need to provide these keywords!
-In the same way, if there are not different partitions and subpartitions the corresponding keywords need not be provided).
+- The next keyword is the key name of a partition.
+It should contain all the information needed to run a job in that partition of your cluster.
+The keyword names are self-explanatory.
+The keyword `"valid_for"` indicates the steps that can be performed in this partition (possible options include `["training", "freezing", "compressing", "exploration", "test", "labeling"]`).
+The `"default"` keyword indicates that this partition of the machine is the default one used (if not explicitly indicated by the user) for the specified steps.

+You can add as many partition keywords as you need.
+In the above example, `"mykeyword1"` is a GPU partition that uses `A100` `GPU` nodes.
+We will use this for every iteration, unless the user explicitly specifies a different partition for the **training** step.
+Note that this example assumes that the HPC machine is divided into projects with allocated time (indicated in `"project_name"` and `"allocation_name"`), as is typical in large HPC facilities used by different groups.
+If this does not apply to your HPC machine, you don't need to provide these keywords.
+Likewise, if there are no partitions or subpartitions, the corresponding keywords need not be provided.
-Finally, in order to use your cluster you will need to provide example submission files adequate for your machine (in the same style as those provided in `examples/user_files/job*` files and **keeping the replaceable strings** indicated by a `_R_` prefix) in the `$WORK_DIR/user_files/` folder that you will need to create to use `deepmd_iterative_py` for a given system (see [Usage](#Usage).)
+Finally, to use your HPC machine, you will need to provide example submission files tailored to your machine.
+These should follow the style of the `examples/user_files/job*/*.sh` files, **keeping the replaceable strings** indicated by a `_R_` prefix and a `_` suffix.
+Place these files in the `$WORK_DIR/user_files/` folder, which you must create to use `ArcaNN` for a particular system (see [Usage](#usage)).

 <p align="right">(<a href="#top">back to top</a>)</p>